Coursetune was developed to help educators work better together in an ever-changing, standards-driven, and increasingly competency-based landscape.

 “Learning offers the ultimate gamification opportunity.”

-“Curriculum data is the missing piece to understanding the learner experience.”
+“Curriculum data is the missing piece to better understanding the learner experience.”